Nicola Spence

 Nicola Jane Spence CBE (born 22 February 1961) is the Chief Plant Health Officer and Deputy Director for plant and bee health at the Department for Environment, Food and Rural Affairs.

 Early life and education

 Spence was educated at The Mount School, York and Bridlington School.
-She obtained a BSc in Botany from the University of Durham.
-Before starting her Masters, Spence volunteered at the Bermuda Marine Biology Research Institute then worked as a tutor for O level and A level students, and was unsure if she wanted to pursure a career in research.
-Spence undertook a Msc Microbiology from Birkbeck College, which she states 'turned out to be the best decision I made at the start of my career.'
-Spence then obtained a PhD in Plant Virology from the University of Birmingham, her thesis was entitled The identification, distribution and ecology of bean common mosaic virus in Africa.
+She obtained a BSc degree in Botany from the University of Durham.
+Before starting her Master's degree, Spence volunteered at the Bermuda Marine Biology Research Institute then worked as a tutor for O level and A level students, and was unsure whether she wanted to pursue a career in research.
+Spence undertook an MSc degree in Microbiology from Birkbeck College, which she states 'turned out to be the best decision I made at the start of my career.'
+Spence then obtained a PhD degree in Plant Virology from the University of Birmingham; her thesis was entitled The identification, distribution and ecology of bean common mosaic virus in Africa.

-In December 2018 Spence represented the University of Birmingham on the Christmas University Challenge.
+In December 2018 Spence represented the University of Birmingham on the Christmas edition of University Challenge.